edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/2_Meta-genome_filter.md

-# Create and populate the blob directory
+# Step 5.
+Create and populate the blob directory

 The minimum requirement to create a new BlobDir is an assembly FASTA file.
 This command creates a new directory in the location specified by the last argument (in this case “AssemblyName”) that contains a set of files containing values for GC-content (gc.json), length (length.json), number of Ns (ncount.json) and sequence names (identifiers.json) for each sequence in the assembly.
 A final file (meta.json) contains metadata for the dataset describing the datatypes of the available fields and the ranges of values for each of these fields.
 We can also add other types of data at the same time.
 This only requires about 1 minute per sample and can be performed interactively.